iddm/grammarbot-io/README.md

 # Features
 The crate contains the only one feature: **client** which currently uses `reqwest` crate to perform requests.
+If you don't want to use this feature, or you don't want the crate to fetch the network-related dependencies and link against them, you may perform the requests yourself, using the `HttpRequest` structure, which contains all necessary information to perform the request, and can be easily created from the `grammarly::Request` object.

 # License
 [This project is licensed under the MIT license.](LICENSE)